steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ## Physical Prototype

 To make this project possible for a design student, we have a technical framework to build from.
 This GitHub Project builds a web app 'game' with on-screen UX instruments that can be customized.
-The project contains simplish recipes to connect hardware controls to this game.
+The project contains basic recipes to connect hardware controls to this game.
 Very little electronics or programming is expected.
 Examples are provided to learn from.

 The student will design and fabricate th items in diagram below